jdersch/PERQemu/PERQemu/Readme.txt

 PERQemu versions through 0.4.5 focused exclusively on PERQ-1 support.
 Before the Great Refactoring (v0.5.0 and beyond) the WinForms-based emulator could run only the PERQ-1 "old" Z80 with a single Shugart hard disk.
-While the emulation was fairly complete, the options for OS and software to run were limited.
-While the v0.5.0 release is a pretty major leap in functionality and the available software base has expanded greatly, it still only emulates PERQ-1 configurations.
+The emulation was fairly complete, but the options for OS and software to run were limited.

+While the v0.5.0 release is a major leap in functionality and the available software base has expanded greatly, it still only emulates PERQ-1 configurations.
 Work on the experimental branch now shifts to expanded emulation options, adding new peripheral support (Ethernet, laser printer) and bug fixes, plus some new UI features along the way.
 PERQ-2 support will then follow; see the (tentative)